 And while we're on the subject, what about that crazy shot-on-video quasi-autobiographical Blood on Melies' Moon?
 I saw a clip wherein the great one himself ruminates in his bedroom about coming to terms with being labeled "The Italian Ed Wood."
 I guess I'm not the first to call him that.
 But hey Luigi, if you're reading this, know that a lot of us fans love Ed Wood way more than a more highly regarded artist like, say, Fritz Lang.
-I have a billion theories why that is but the main one might be the Brechtian distancing opening us up to the interplay of our own imagination, like having the curtains around your favorite play suddenly flung open, allowing us to see all the man behind the curtain.
+I have a billion theories why that is but the main one might be the Brechtian distancing opening us up to the interplay of our own imagination, like having the curtains around your favorite play suddenly flung open.
 We get a bit of that in, say, Bergman's Magic Flute or Olivier's Henry V but it's intentional and hence a little pompous compared to the accidental Brechts like Wood and Cozzi (Godard--erasing his auteur footsteps around the sudden exposure of Brechtian mechanics as if Danny Torrance slinking backwards in his own tracks--is the Mr. In-Between.)

-Maybe it's all too short with a hyper-ironic, if unsatisfying, ending that makes all the parts click into perfect place, the way some insane carnival ride turns out to be "Take the A Train" all along in a Charles Mingus composition.
+Maybe it's all too short with a hyper-ironic, if unsatisfying ending that makes all the parts click into perfect place, the way some insane carnival ride turns out to be "Take the A Train" all along in a Charles Mingus composition.
 Maybe it was trimmed of its cosmic portent, maybe Rita died too soon; maybe Donald doesn't dub himself, but the Cozzi magic is still there and this film is meant to be treasured for a lifetime of Cozzi binges.
 Who knows how long that lifetime will be?
-Einstein on the poster looking wryly your way knows; honey, you better pounce while you still have teeth.
+Einstein on the poster knows; he says, honey, you better pounce while you still have your own teeth.